shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_replication.md

 # Setup steps

   * Create the replica S3 bucket in a new AWS region.
 See [Media Isolation](./s3_bucket.md)
-  * Update your existing Shotgun role policy to allow Shotgun to also access the replica bucket
+  * Update your existing {% include product %} role policy to allow {% include product %} to also access the replica bucket
   * Setup the replication rules on the primary S3 bucket.
 See [How do I add a replication rule to an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html#enable-replication-add-rule)
   * Setup a VPC + Direct Connect + S3 proxy in the new AWS region.
 See [Media Traffic Isolation](./media_segregation.md)
-  * Contact Shotgun Support to configure your site to use the new S3 replica bucket, providing the following information:
+  * Contact {% include product %} Support to configure your site to use the new S3 replica bucket, providing the following information:
     * Replica Bucket Name
     * Replica Bucket Region
     * Replica S3 proxy URL